postlight/parser/CONTRIBUTING.md

 # Contributing to Mercury Parser

 Thank you for your interest in contributing to Mercury Parser!
-It's people like you that make Mercury such a parsefull tool to use. the below guidelines will help answer any questions you may have about the contribution process.
+It's people like you that make Mercury such a useful tool.
+The below guidelines will help answer any questions you may have about the contribution process.
 We are looking forward to receive contributions from you — our community!

-*Please read the [Code of Conduct]() before you participate in community.*
+*Please read our [Code of Conduct]() before participating in our community.*

 ## Contents